The Mirror Crack'd from Side to Side

-The Mirror Crack'd from Side to Side, a novel by Agatha Christie, was published in the UK in 1962 and a year later in the US under the title The Mirror Crack'd.
+The Mirror Crack'd from Side to Side, a mystery novel by Agatha Christie, was published in the UK in 1962 and a year later in the US under the title The Mirror Crack'd.
 The story features amateur detective Miss Marple solving a mystery in St Mary Mead.
+The central plot device providing motivation for the initial murder derives from a real-life event in the life of the American actress Gene Tierney.